 Global scalability: In the SaaS assessment of "global scalability", we are also looking at the two main criteria; how global is the solution geographically and how scalable is the specific SaaS solution to shed light on the potential.
-We do not have a ranking system, yet companies with solutions outside its home market obviously is scalable.
+We do not have a ranking system, yet companies with solutions outside their home market obviously are scalable.
 To measure scalability, we also focus on the sales process, and more importantly, the onboarding time of the solution.
 A company with a very high score is, for instance, Zoom Video Communications with its scalable solution in terms of its global presence and a very fast onboarding time.
-With B2B software solutions, scalability is typically lower, and prices are higher which somewhat limit the scalability but increases the stickiness.
+With B2B software solutions, scalability is typically lower, and prices are higher which somewhat limits the scalability but increases the stickiness.

-Technology level: Technology has an important influence on the attractiveness of the SaaS company, meaning that proprietary technology, AI, machine learning, integrations, etc. are key factors when evaluating the company.
-The market has also valued hightech companies such as Datadog and Coupa Software at attractive levels.
+Technology level: Technology has an important influence on the attractiveness of the SaaS company, meaning that proprietary technology, Al, machine learning, integrations, etc. are key factors when evaluating the company.
+The US market has also valued a company such as Datadog at a high level.

 A SaaS company with simple technology can easier be replicated by larger technology companies.
 With more proprietary technology, companies can create a competitive advantage by having a strong solution.
-According to a survey from Gartner, over 40% of leading companies were expected to deploy Al solutions by the end of 2020.
-However, "Al" and "machine learning" are buzz words that investors should evaluate in a critical way when assessing SaaS companies.
+According to a survey from Gartner11 (see reference at the back of the report), over 40% of leading companies were expected to deploy Al solutions by the end of 2020.
+Yet, "Al" and "machine learning" are buzzwords that investors should evaluate in a critical way when assessing SaaS companies.

-Total addressable market (TAM) and future market growth: The market size and future market growth rates are also important determinants for evaluating SaaS companies.
+Total addressable market (TAM) and future market growth:

+The market size and future market growth rates are also important determinants for evaluating SaaS companies.
 If a SaaS company has a global presence, it is fair to use global market reports within the company's market segment that the company operates.
-However, most Danish SaaS companies are primarily present in the Nordics or in larger parts of Europe.
+However, most Danish SaaS companies are primarily present in the Nordics or in the larger parts of Europe.
 This means that market reports and estimations could differ a lot.
 In relation to the recent IPO wave in the past two years both from a global and local perspective, there has also been some criticism about the estimations of the total addressable market (TAM) since the numbers have been highly inflated.